txthinking/brook/README.md

 brook link --server wss://domain.com:443 --password hello --withoutBrookProtocol
 ```

-### --withoutBrookProtocol Use a certificate issued by an existing trust authority
+### withoutBrookProtocol Use a certificate issued by an existing trust authority

 > Make sure your domain has been resolved to your server IP successfully